 - Substance use monitoring with regular drug tests

-- Clinical case management which ensure the patient is receiving everything they need
+- Clinical case management ensures the patient is receiving everything they need Medication

 - CBT (Cognitive Behavioural Therapy)

-After the patient has finished their set treatment plan and goes back to their everyday life, he or she will continue to participate in relevant forms of help to make sure they stay on track and have measures in place to prevent relapse.
+After the patient has finished their set treatment plan and goes back to their everyday life, he or she will continue to participate in relevant forms of help, follow up, and aftercare support to make sure they stay on track and have measures in place to prevent relapse.

 The recovery stage happens once the person isn’t being controlled by their addiction anymore, enabling them to feel better both emotionally, physically and mentally.
 At this stage, they tend to start rebuilding their careers and relationships.

-Stepping onto the recovery road can be challenging and daunting but our staff at Freedom From Addiction are here to aid you in the best ways possible.
+Stepping onto the recovery road can be challenging and daunting but our staff and care team at Freedom From Addiction are here to aid you in the best ways possible.
 You are never alone.
-Give us a call today
+Give us a call today.